yeagerai/genlayer-simulator/CONTRIBUTING.md

 We strive to maintain high-quality code and ensure that all contributions align with our goals.
 Here’s our process:

+- **Black Formatter on Save File**: Configure IDE extensions to format your code with [Black](https://github.com/psf/black) before submitting it.
 - **Pull Request**: Submit your changes through a pull request (PR).
 - **Automated Tests**: Your PR will automatically be tested.
 Ensure all tests pass to proceed.
 - **Peer Review**: One or more core contributors will review your PR.
 They may suggest changes or improvements.